consenlabs/ethtaipei2023-aa-workshop/README.md

 ### 3. InitCode

-With account factory, we can deploy account along with the first user operation by setting `initCode` field.
+With account factory, we can deploy account along with the first user operation by providing deployment info in `initCode` field.
 Please implement `contracts/InitCode.sol` to make `test/InitCode.t.sol` passed.

 ```bash
 $ npm run test:InitCode